An Executive’s Handbook to Securing Modern Manufacturing Networks and Robots, AI or Not

 AI’s Growing Role in Controlling Devices:

 As AI starts entering more workplaces, it is crucial to recognize that AI will become more interconnected with hardware devices in your organization.
 You might want AI to control room lighting and air conditioning to make it voice-controlled or adapt to the changing activities in the room.
-And AI can control massive machinery, including robots and high-powered lasers for cutting steel.
+AI can also control massive machinery, including robots and high-powered lasers for cutting steel.
 We’ll all be surprised at how many real-world tangible controls AI can assist.
-And for AI to control devices, computers must drive the machines.
+For AI to control devices, computers must drive the machines.
+Threat actors could exploit weaknesses to disrupt companies, damage equipment, cause expensive delays, and worse.

-Machines Driven By Computers Running AI Introduce a Security Threat:
+Machines Driven by Computers, Including Those Running AI and Traditional Computer Control Systems, Introduce a Security Threat:

 As AI becomes integral to your operations, remember: Everything from climate control and identity detection to robots and laser cutters hinges on computer systems.
 AI’s potential is vast, and its growing adoption means more devices linked to our networks.

-However, this surge in AI adoption produces an often overlooked danger.
-The computer systems hosting your AI solutions can become obsolete faster than the devices they control.
-If you neglect to update your computers, you expose your organization to mounting cybersecurity threats.
+However, this surge in AI adoption produces an often-overlooked danger that all organizations with industrial controls must consider.
+The computer systems hosting your AI and traditional solutions can become obsolete faster than the devices they control.
+Neglecting to update operating systems and using other security controls exposes your organization to cybersecurity threats.
 While devices might seem to run smoothly, the escalating sophistication of cyber attackers can’t be underestimated.

-Executives: Unchain your IT Pros from the AI Driven Threat:
+Executives: Unchain Your IT Pros from the Security Limitations:

 Is your IT Team prohibited from applying critical cybersecurity updates to operating systems or upgrading to supported operating systems on workstations that control instruments, lasers, robots, and other machinery?
 If they are, those workstations pose a security threat to your organization.